najmul-github/portfolio/index.md

 5. **DGFood:** The Directorate General of Food is an automation system of the government of Bangladesh and It manages the food supply in Bangladesh.
-6. **Shuttle Bangladesh:**  I work on this project as a lead and develop the backend and frontend of both of the projects.
+6. **Shuttle Bangladesh:**  I work on this project as a lead and develop the backend and front end of both of the projects.
-7. **Shuttle Cockpit (B2C System):** A ride-sharing service that includes monthly advance/live ride booking, payment processing, driver location tracking, booking cancellation, and a checkout system.
+7. **Shuttle Cockpit (B2C System):** A ride-sharing service that includes monthly advance/live ride booking, payment processing, driver location tracking, booking cancellations, and a checkout system.
 8. **Follow-up Dashboard:** Developed a dashboard replicating spreadsheet filter mechanisms with dynamic filters offering 15 different combinations.
 9. **Shuttle Jatrikoi:** A customer acquisition automation service designed to